Best Canto Alternatives for Teams That Need Simpler DAM

 Implementation Time

-Average DAM implementations take 6+ months.
+Average DAM implementations take several months.
 You're not just uploading files.
 You're defining metadata schemas, building folder taxonomies, training users, configuring permissions, and integrating with other tools.
 That's a major project for a tool meant to save time.

 Per-Seat Scaling